-Investment Risk Policy
+Investment Risk Management

-Our Investment Risk policy recognises that investment risk exists and is a normal part of investing.
+We recognise that investment risk exists and is a normal part of investing.
 Optimal investment returns are derived by clearly identifying, understanding and then managing investment risk.
 We ensure that investment risk is monitored and managed by:

-- Measuring our exposure to individual investments, countries and currencies, and ensuring they are consistent with this SIPO; - Measuring tracking error and other risk analytics on a regular basis; and - Reviewing the Fund at our regular Investment Committee meeting.
+- Measuring our exposure to individual investments, countries and currencies, and ensuring they are consistent with this SIPO; - · Measuring tracking error and other risk analytics on a regular basis; and - Reviewing the Fund at our regular Investment Committee meeting.